Recombinant Proteins

 UL16 Binding Protein 1 Human Recombinant

-ULBP1 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 216 amino acids (26-216) and having a molecular mass of 25.0 kDa.
+Recombinant Human ULBP1, produced in E.coli, is a single, non-glycosylated polypeptide chain comprising 216 amino acids (26-216) with a molecular weight of 25.0 kDa.
+This ULBP1 protein is fused to a 25 amino acid His-tag at its N-terminus and is purified through standard chromatography techniques.

 Shipped with Ice Packs